dCache/dcache-book2/config-acl.md

 As indicated by the EBNF above, the Subject of an ACE can take one of several forms.
 These are described below:

 **USER:**<id>
-The `USER:` prefix indicates that the ACE applies only to the specific end-user: the DCACHE user with ID <id>.
+The `USER:` prefix indicates that the ACE applies only to the specific end-user: the dCache user with ID <id>.
 For example, `USER:0:+w` is an ACE that allows user 0 to write over a file's existing data.

 **GROUP:**<id>
-The `GROUP:` prefix indicates that the ACE applies only to those end-users who are a member of the specific group: the DCACHE group with ID <id>.
+The `GROUP:` prefix indicates that the ACE applies only to those end-users who are a member of the specific group: the dCache group with ID <id>.
 For example, `GROUP:20:+a` is an ACE that allows any user who is a member of group 20 to append data to the end of a file.

 **OWNER@**
 The `OWNER@` subject indicates that the ACE applies only to whichever end-user owns the file or directory.
 For example, `OWNER@:+d` is an ACE that allows the file's or directory's owner to delete it.